huggingface/diffusers/docs/source/en/tutorials/write_own_pipeline.md

 ## Next steps

 From basic to complex pipelines, you've seen that all you really need to write your own diffusion system is a denoising loop.
-The loop should set the scheduler's timesteps, iterate over them, and alternate between calling the UNet model to predict the noise residual and passing it to the scheduler to compute the previous noisy sample.
+The loop should set the scheduler's timesteps, iterate over them, and alternate between calling the U-Net model to predict the noise residual and passing it to the scheduler to compute the previous noisy sample.

 This is really what 🧨 Diffusers is designed for: to make it intuitive and easy to write your own diffusion system using models and schedulers.

 For your next steps, feel free to:

-* Learn how to [build and contribute a pipeline](contribute_pipeline) to 🧨 Diffusers.
+* Learn how to [build and contribute a pipeline](../using-diffusers/contribute_pipeline) to 🧨 Diffusers.
 We can't wait and see what you'll come up with!
 * Explore [existing pipelines](../api/pipelines/overview) in the library, and see if you can deconstruct and build a pipeline from scratch using the models and schedulers separately.